 Estate sales occur after a homeowner has died and has left his or her estate to family.
 The family is then tasked with selling off the home and all the belongings within it (if they choose not to keep the home).
 When a family is liquidating assets after a loved one has passed away, you may be able to take advantage of more negotiating power, as heirs are often just looking to get rid of the home quickly rather than hang on to it for too long.
 This could be a great time to buy a home, so you may want to keep your eye out for situations like these.

 One of the best times to buy a home is when mortgage rates are low.
 Even a fraction of a percentage point can mean the difference between thousands of dollars over the life of your loan.
 That’s why it’s always important to check rates before you apply for a mortgage.

 Luckily, rates are very low right now.
-In fact, they’ve been on a steady decline throughout much of the year, making now a really good time to snag an affordable mortgage on a home you intend to purchase in Portland.
+In fact, they’ve been on a steady decline over the past couple of years, making now a really good time to snag an affordable mortgage on a home you intend to purchase in Portland.

 If you want to get a discounted price on a home in Portland, there are a few factors you might want to consider.
 If time is on your side, spend some time finding a home that is for sale by a motivated seller.
 Always ask, “Why are you selling your home?” when negotiating with a seller.